 - a.
-Remove the sample slide(s) from the slide staining box, gently remove the parafilm, and place the slide(s) in the first Coplin jar containing 1x PBS.
+Remove the sample slide/s from the slide staining box, gently remove the parafilm, and place the slide/s in the first Coplin jar containing IX PBS.
 Lift and immerse the sample slide 2-3 times to ensure Fixative Solution is removed. - b.
-Move each sample slide(s) to the second Coplin jar containing 1x PBS.
+Move sample slide/s to the second Coplin jar containing 1X PBS.
 Lift and immerse each sample slide 2-3 times. - c.
-Move each sample slide(s) to the third Coplin jar containing 1x PBS for a total of 3 washes.
-Lift and immerse each sample slides 2-3 times.
+Move sample slide/s to the third Coplin jar containing 1X PBS for a total of 3 washes.
+Lift and immerse each sample slide 2-3 times.

-8. Store Tissue
+8. Store the tissue:

 - a.
-Label a new Coplin jar and pipette 40mL of Storage Buffer for every five sample slides. - b.
-Place the sample slide(s) in the Coplin jar keeping with the tissue facing the same direction for all slides. - c.
+Label a new Coplin jar and pipet 40 mL of Storage Buffer for every 5 sample slides. - b.
+Place the sample slide/s in the Coplin jar ensuring the tissue faces the same direction for all slides. - c.
 Cap the Coplin jar and seal around the edges with parafilm (optional) for storage.

-STOPPING POINT Tissues can now be used directly to run a PhenoCycler-Fusion Experiment For best results, store at 4°C for no longer than 5 days.
+Tissues can now be used directly to run a PhenoCycler-Fusion Experiment.

+For best results, store at 4°C for ≤5 days.